Nigeria Government Budget: Revenues and Spending

 What is the deficit of Nigeria Government Budget?

-- The deficit of Current Account to GDP in Nigeria decreased to 4.7 % in 2021.
+- The deficit of Current Account to GDP in Nigeria increased to 5 % in 2022.
 The maximum surplus was 0.8 % and deficit was -6 %.

 - Data published Yearly by Central Bank.